aeonSolutions/PCB-Prototyping-Catalogue/README.md

 | [<img src="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/media/mailing-list_orig.png" alt="" width="80">](https://www.tindie.com/stores/aeonlabs/) | You can fill in your [email here (Google form)](https://docs.google.com/forms/d/e/1FAIpQLScErMgQYRdA-umvCjvTPPrCO7Lg1QYowTxb7vfa8cTfrcPEAA/viewform?usp=pp_url) and I'll send a reminder when a new PCB prototype is made available here or a new revision for an existing PCB.
 Stay tuned! |
 |-------------|------|

+## License

+Before proceeding to download any of AeonLab's open-source code for software solutions and/or open hardware electronics for smart devices and data acquisition make sure you are choosing the right license for your project.
+See [AeonLabs Solutions for Open Hardware & Open Source Code](https://github.com/aeonSolutions/aeonSolutions/wiki/AeonLabs-Licensing) for more information.
+For commercial business solutions contact AeonLabs ℹ️ using the contacts above.
+Thank you 🙏.

 <br>

 <p align="center">